supremeimposter/My-Vault/GATE/GATE-LOG.md

 **August 9, 2024** When Deepak sir says, "watch movies after GATE exam", you take that seriously.

 **August 11, 2024** From now on , there is no note-taking.
 Seriously.
 Its tiresome.
 I am going to solve a lot of problems and take the screenshots.
 Thats it.
 For every thing, I will go back to the annotated slides and note down the page number.
 I cannot do this anymore.
 Note-taking is tiring.
 I will waste a lot of time and I may not find time for enough practice.
 Its better to just look at annotated notes.

+**August 12, 2024** Taking notes during the 2nd revision kind of works, but still it takes a lot of time and I am not 100% sure which to leave and which to take.
+Better I revise straight from the pdfs from now on.
+It seems like it will be better than taking notes.
+I cannot waste this 2nd attempt taking redundant notes.
+Whatever notes I am taking, it is redundant.
+Maybe I will use topper notes for short notes and keep revising.
+By avoiding taking notes, I save a ton of time which I can use in practicing pyqs and doing test series.